paucampana/image-clone-controller/README.md

     - /k8sFiles/secret.yaml: Set login password or token
 3. Create a namespace for our controller: `kubectl create namespace operators`
 4. Create all files in k8sFiles directory. `kubectl create -f /k8sFiles`
 5. Everything is ready!
-You can see logs in the pod created in namespace operators.
+You can see the logs in the pod created in namespace operators.

 For testing, If you want to run just the go files (without running as a deployment in the cluster):